MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 to you because, in the [previous video](part36-eng.md), I said it was the end of the course.

-My plan wsa to start a new course with more advanced backend topics.
+My plan was to start a new course with more advanced backend topics.
 However, after giving it some thought, I think it's more suitable to continue posting them in this course, since the main purpose of the course is to help you become a master in